A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Probabilistic imaginary-time evolution (PITE)

 where

 Moreover, thanks to our assumption on $\mathcal{H}$, there exist a unitary operator $P$ and a diagonal matrix $\Lambda$ such that

 Then, the exact implementation of the PITE operator is demonstrated by the lower circuit in Fig.~\ref{sec2:fig1}, in which the RTE operators for the diagonal unitary matrices $U_{\text{RTE}}(\pm \Lambda)$ can be realized by using $2^n$ phase rotation gates and $2^n-2$ CNOT gates with depth $2^n$ \cite{Zhang.2024}.
 On the other hand, Mangin-Brinet et al. \cite{Brinet.2024} used the quantum circuit proposed in \cite{Mottonen.2004}, and gave the detailed circuit for $\widetilde{\mathcal{M}}(\Lambda)$ by $2^n$ $y$-axis rotation gates and $2^n$ CNOT gates with depth $2^{n+1}$.
-Although we also need to calculate the unitary $P$ using the eigenvalue decomposition and implement it by the quantum gates, which is not an easy task in general, there are some kinds of $\mathcal{H}$ such that $P$ is known and can be implemented efficiently within depth $O(n)$.
-For example, $P=I$ if $\mathcal{H}$ itself is diagonal and $P$ is the shifted/centered quantum Fourier transform (QFT) if $\mathcal{H}$ is generated from the kinetic energy in the first-quantized formalism \cite{Ollitrault.2020, Kosugi.2022}, equivalently, $\mathcal{H}$ is the discretized matrix of the Laplacian with periodic boundary condition.

-Let $N=2^n$, we find that for the exact implementation of $e^{-\Delta\tau \mathcal{H}}$, one needs $O(N)$ operations of single-qubit and two-qubit gates with depth $O(N)$, which is comparable to the classical counterpart that has a polynomial dependence on $N$.
-In order to achieve the quantum advantage regarding $N$, we consider an approximate PITE operator whose implementation is efficient for the Hamiltonian appeared in differential equations.
+In general, we need to calculate the unitary $P$ using the eigenvalue decomposition and implement it by the quantum gates, which is not an easy task.
+There are some kinds of $\mathcal{H}$ such that $P$ is known and can be (approximately) implemented efficiently within depth $O(\mathrm{poly}\, n)$.
+For example, $P=I$ if $\mathcal{H}$ itself is diagonal, and $P$ is the shifted/centered quantum Fourier transform (QFT) if $\mathcal{H}$ is generated from the kinetic energy in the first-quantized formalism \cite{Kosugi.2022, Ollitrault.2020}, equivalently, $\mathcal{H}$ is the discretized matrix of the Laplacian with periodic boundary condition.
+To achieve the quantum advantage regarding $N$, we consider an approximate PITE operator whose implementation is efficient for the Hamiltonian that appeared in the differential equations.